oracle-livelabs/oci/oci-dns-traffic-management/lab1/lab1.md

 ### About this lab

 We will start the workshop with the environment setup.
-For the entire workshop we will use the same deployment ( VCNs, Web Servers) and only change configuration related to the DNS Policies.
-Also, we will use two Oracle Cloud regions, Chicago and Franfurt, to host the Web Servers which the DNS records will point to.
+For the entire workshop, we will use the same deployment (VCNs, Web Servers) and only change configuration related to the DNS Policies.
+Also, we will use two Oracle Cloud regions, Chicago and Frankfurt, to host the Web Servers which the DNS records will point to.
 When you do this workshop in your tenancy you can choose any two regions in the Oracle Cloud.

 ### Objectives